 Look for a company with an app that has features like mobile check deposits, automatic bill pay, and push notifications to keep you up to date on your money moves.
 Plus, with an app, you have 24-hour access to important information like your transaction history and balances.

 There are a ton of internet bank accounts out there.
 Research, research, research.
 Before you open a bank account online and give out your information, make sure you know which features are built into a provider’s offer and which are optional.

 The beauty of online-only bank accounts is that they tend to let you customize with features like optional savings accounts and optional overdraft protection.

-Say you’re trying to save up for that fun beach trip, but don’t feel like you need extra backup when it comes to overdrawing your account.
+Say you’re trying to save up for that fun beach vacation, but don’t think you need extra backup when it comes to overdrawing your account.
 Opt into the savings account and grow your money confidently without big bank overhead, and say no thank you to extra overdraft protection.

 Whether you’re looking for bare-bones money storage or a suite of protective features, there is an online bank out there for you.

 Follow these tips to keep from being overwhelmed by options, and get yourself up to date on what companies have to offer.
 Take inventory of your financial needs, do your research, and find the online banking platform that’s right for you!